COVID-19 – International travel information

 Not all applications require a medical examination.
 You should not have a visa medical examination until you have been formally requested to do so by the Australian High Commission or other office processing your application.

-Please see these topics under the Frequently Asked Questions link below.
+For visa cancellations, see the Frequently Asked Questions link below

 Frequently Asked Questions

-For a comprehensive list of frequently asked questions and answers:
+For a comprehensive list of Frequently Asked Questions, click here.